Advantages and disadvantages of voice authentication

 Seamless user experience

-Through voice authentication, users can authenticate themselves simply by speaking, making it intuitive and convenient.
+Through voice authentication, users verify themselves simply by speaking.
+This makes the process intuitive and convenient.

 Accessibility and inclusivity